michieluithetbroek/A-MDVRP/README.md

 # A-MDVRP

---  The code will be made available immediately once the manuscript is accepted --
+--  The code will be made available immediately once the paper is published online by Operations Research (INFORMS) --

 This repository provides the latest C++ implementation of the branch-and-cut framework and the valid inequalities that we used to write "Asymmetric multi-depot vehicle routing problems: valid inequalities and a branch-and-cut algorithm".
 The exact version as used while writing the manuscript can be found as an online supplement to the publication (doi url here).